sinippe/reactjs-pixijs-isometric3d-map/README.md

 ## Work In Progress

-This project is a work in progress.
+This project is a WIP.
-There will be massive changes in the near future.
+The set of data used to render the demo is `lyon.json`.
+It is supposed to show a portion of the city of Lyon, France.

-For example, there will be more than 1 React component.
+There will be all sorts of udpates in the near future:

-There is only 1 available set of data (`grand_canyon_200.json`) for now, which has been kind of randomly fetched.
+- **a menu**: more sets of data are coming (it would be nice)
-The current result doesn't match my expectations yet.
-Mostly because it doesn't look like the Grand Canyon.
-At all.
+- **a compass** to know where the cardinal points are (it would be convenient)

-But things will get better!
+- **a massive optimisation** to prevent computers from melting when processing the data (it will be necessary)